machalen/ML_complex_diseases/README.md

 #### Hyperparameter selection

 The grid search approach is employed for hyperparameter selection, which involves defining a set of values for each hyperparameter, and testing all possible combinations.
-The set of parameters are defined in the __*parameters.txt*__ file located in the directory __Hyperparameters__ and are divided into subsections corresponding to each ML method.
+The set of hyperparameters are defined in the __*parameters.txt*__ file located in the directory __Hyperparameters__ and are divided into subsections corresponding to each ML method.

-A set of parameters is defined by default in the __*parameters.txt*__ file, but it can be modified.
+A set of hyperparameters is defined by default in the __*parameters.txt*__ file, but it can be modified.

 --------------------------------------------------------
 #### Logistic Regression (LR)